vuejs/v2.vuejs.org/source/guide/application.md

 })
 ```

-<p class="tip">Since Vue.js directives react to data updates asynchronously, when you are asserting DOM state after changing the data, you will have to do so in a `Vue.nextTick` callback.</p>
+<p class="tip">Since Vue.js directives perform updates asynchronously, when you are asserting DOM state after changing the data, you will have to do so in a `Vue.nextTick` callback.</p>

 ## Deploying for Production

-The minified standalone build of Vue.js has already stripped out all the warnings for you for a smaller file size, but when you are using tools like Browserify or Webpack to build Vue.js applications, it's not so obvious how to do that.
+The minified standalone build of Vue.js has already stripped out all the warnings for you for a smaller file size, but when you are using tools like Browserify or Webpack to build Vue.js applications, you will need some additional configuration to achieve this.

-Starting in 0.12.8, it is quite simple to configure the tools to strip out the warnings:

 ### Webpack